 Although the information stated here covers a wide range of safety subjects it is impossible to predict every eventuality that can occur under differing circumstances whilst operating this machine.
 No advice given here can replace 'good common sense' and 'total awareness' at all times, but will go a long way towards the safe use of your McConnel machine.

-VEHICLE / TRACTOR REQUIREMENTS
+TRACTOR REQUIREMENTS

-Minimum Tractor Weights (including ballast weights if necessary)
+Minimum Tractor Weights - including ballast weight if necessary.
+PA7070T FM Models - 7000kg